jim-easterbrook/pywws/README.txt

         [twitter]
         username = twitterusername
         password = twitterpassword
-  19/ Create directories for your graph templates and text templates, e.g.
+  20/ Create directories for your graph templates and text templates, e.g.
       '~/weather/graph_templates/' and '~/weather/templates/', copy the
       templates you like to them, and run Hourly.py manually:
       "python Hourly.py /data/weather"
       You can now edit /data/weather/weather.ini to point to your template directories if Hourly.py didn't find them.
-  20/ Set up a cron job to run Hourly.py every hour or every few hours or
+  21/ Set up a cron job to run Hourly.py every hour or every few hours or
       every day, according to your needs, at a minute or two past the hour.
-  21/ Edit templates, Hourly.py and other files to adjust everything to your
+  22/ Edit templates, Hourly.py and other files to adjust everything to your
       taste.

 Comments or questions?
 Please subscribe to the pywws mailing list http://groups.google.com/group/pywws and let us know.

+Changes in v10.02:
+	1/ Changed version numbering to year.month.
+	2/ Allowed "upload" to a local directory instead of ftp site.
+	3/ Added "calc" option to text templates (Template.py).
+	4/ Added -v / --verbose option to Hourly.py to allow silent operation.
+	5/ Added internationalisation / localisation of some strings.

 Changes in v0.9:
 	1/ Added lowest daytime max and highest nighttime min temperatures